robincornett/scriptless-social-sharing/README.md

 * SMS
 * Email

-Google+ is dead and has been removed from the plugin.
 Instagram does not support social sharing buttons.

 ### Can I change the SVG icons?